 Companies often have enough generic skills in house, so are more likely to outsource specialist work.
 There is also less competition for specialist work, so with demand high and supply low, you can earn more.

 How you market yourself is dependent on your product or service, but a common thread that runs through all portfolio careers is that your personal credibility is essential.
 For many industries, the most important platform for explaining who you are and looking impressive is LinkedIn.

 With a portfolio career in particular, your name is the search term that people will use to find you.
-Given LinkedIn’s powerful link authority this makes it very likely that your LinkedIn profile will be the first impression people will get of you on a Google search.
+Given LinkedIn’s powerful link authority, this makes it very likely that your LinkedIn profile will be the first impression people will get of you on a Google search (typically profiles on The Portfolio Collective come second).
 Make sure you optimise your profile with these easy steps.

 Expanding and nurturing your network is also one of the most effective ways to win work.
-Again, here LinkedIn is really helpful.
-The Sales Benchmark Index found that 98% of sales reps with over 5,000 Linkedin connections meet or surpass their sales quotas, so if you’re not utilising it yourself then you’re missing an opportunity.
+Again, LinkedIn and The Portfolio Collective are really helpful.
+The Sales Benchmark Index found that 98% of B2B sales reps with over 5,000 LinkedIn connections meet or surpass their sales quotas, so if you’re not utilising it yourself then you’re missing an opportunity.

 According to research from eConsultancy, LinkedIn is responsible for 64% of all visits from social media channels to corporate sites.
 In other cases, potential clients may visit your website and then visit your LinkedIn profile to check who you are and your credibility.
-So having a great LinkedIn profile in conjunction with a great website (see later step) can have a positive impact on both your website traffic and conversion rates.
+So having a great LinkedIn profile in conjunction with a great website/ web presence (see Step 5 below) can have a positive impact on both your online traffic and conversion rates.